ksprptr/certification-authority/README.md

 Wait for the project to load and the initialization of NuGet packages

-Start the dev server using the start button marked as the green arrow
+Start dev server using the start button marked as the green arrow

 Open [localhost:5000](http://localhost:5000) in your browser to see the project home page.